 Stuart is a proud local resident and believes that Monash is the perfect place to raise his young family.
 He believes that community consultation and working closely with residents are the best ways to ensure that Monash remains the place of choice to work, live and play.
 He encourages people to get in touch should they have any ideas, suggestions or concerns.

 The combination of educational opportunity for all and hard work as exhibited by both sides of Stuart’s family have been guiding principles for his own life, and his values and beliefs have been shaped by this family history.
 He has a deep sense of family commitment and hard work and has a great admiration and respect for those who have come from less fortunate backgrounds.
 He understands that what makes and sustains Australia as a great country is that it provides equal opportunity to all residents, regardless of their economic, political, or religious status.

 Those who know him well would describe Stuart as a mad keen sports fanatic.
 He is a member of the Melbourne Cricket Club, the Melbourne Football Club, the Melbourne Racing Club and the Melbourne Storm.
 Stuart is currently the President of both the Eastern Districts Pool League and South Eastern Districts Pool League.
 He is the co-founder of the Village Green Pool Club in Notting Hill and has served as its President, Vice President and is currently Secretary.
 He is a former Chairman of a Body Corporate and still sits as a member on the current board.

 Stuart is also very passionate about the Arts, particularly the theatre.
 He spent many years running lighting desks in theatrical productions and also studied theatre during his IT Degree.
 Stuart still attends a variety of different Senior School Musicals, local theatre productions, and often attends various MTC productions throughout the calendar year.

-In his role as a Councillor, Stuart is a member of the following Committees:
+Stuart is a member of the following Committees and Boards: